LightPunderland/ChessMoveValidator/README.md

 # fp-2024

 # Chess domain:
-This project implements a command-line tool for exploring valid knight moves on a chessboard.
-The program allows users to define a chessboard of varying sizes, specify the knight's starting position, and build a move tree that represents the knight's potential movement paths.
-Users can enter move trees and validate them based on the knight's movement rules in chess.
+This project implements a command-line tool for exploring valid chess piece moves on a chessboard.
+The program allows users to define a chessboard of varying sizes, specify the chess piece whos moves are going to be validated, and build a move tree that represents the pieces potential movement paths.
+Users can enter move trees and validate them based on a certain pieces movement rules in chess.

+## Domain/BNF changes:
+1) Extended the programs scope to include verifying moves of rooks, bishops, kings and queens as well as knights, so that the changes in the programs state would be more meaningful.
+2) As per the lecturers' advice, removed the "Define knight position" command, as it was deemed redundant since the starting position can be easily inferred from the given move tree.
+3) Added the show state command, to check the current configuration of your program.

 ## Main entities:
 <board_dimensions> - represents the size of the chessboard, which can be configured by the user.